sequinstream/sequin/getting-started.md

 >
 ```

-Messages are always upserted.
+By default, Sequin is configured so that messages are always upserted.
 So, when cus_b changes their order:

 ```
-sequin message upsert orders.eu.cus_b.order_2 '{"product": "Socks"}'
+sequin message send orders.eu.cus_b.order_2 '{"product": "Socks"}'
 ```

 The message is updated in the stream.
+(You can change this setting per consumer by setting `one-message-per-key=false`.)

 But upserting and listing messages is something we can already do in Postgres.
 The real power of Sequin comes from consumers.